konstantine-v/bmi-calc/README.md

 A simple CLI tool to calculate your BMI, written in Crystal Lang.

-*Requires Admiral Shard*

 ## Installation / Development

 - Install using `shards install`
 - `crystal build src/bmi-cli.cr`
 - `mv bmi-cli bin/ && mv bmi-cli.dwarf bin/`

+Alternatively you can use Cake (Crystal make) by just running `cake`

 ## Usage

 Run `bin/bmi-cli --help` to see help screen with all info on it.

+This is run simply be accessing the class: `BmiValues::Calculate.new(height, weight, units)`

-You can use the tool by running a command from the binary you created (and moved).
+You can also use the tool by running a command from the binary you created (and moved).
 This will work like any old binary.
 `./bmi-cli` - This will pass in all the defaults through so you can see how it works

 You can pass in your own flags to input your own data